mattbrictson/tomo-plugin-rollbar/README.md

 Note that this task must run _after_ `git:create_release` in the deploy sequence in order to have access to the release information.

-## Contributing
+## Support

-Bug reports and pull requests are welcome.
+If you want to report a bug, or have ideas, feedback or questions about the gem, [let me know via GitHub issues](https://github.com/mattbrictson/tomo-plugin-rollbar/issues/new) and I will do my best to provide a helpful answer.
+Happy hacking!

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](LICENSE.txt).

-## Code of Conduct
+## Code of conduct

-Everyone interacting in this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mattbrictson/tomo-plugin-rollbar/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in this project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## Contribution guide

+Pull requests are welcome!